RITAccess/EV3_accessibility/README.md

 ### Note to Developer(s)
 ##### File Structure
-Lego developed the Developer Firmware with the assumption that the lms2012 folder would be in the users home under the file project.
+Lego developed the Developer Firmware with the assumption that the lms2012 folder would be in the users home under the file 'projects'.
 In order to ensure functionality, it is up to the developer to create a link in your home.

 Visually:

 	HOME
 	  |
-	  +------ project = Linked to => EV3_accessibility
+	  +------ projects = Linked to => EV3_accessibility

 This way, during developement the scripts developed by lego will see

 	HOME
 	  |
-	  +-------- project
+	  +-------- projects
 				   |
 				   +-------- lms2012
 				   |